WKOW: History

+In 1974, Terry Shockley became manager of WKOW and its fellow sister stations that were part of the Wisconsin Television Network (which included WAOW in Wausau and WXOW in La Crosse).
+Horizon sold its stations to Liberty Television in 1978.
 In January 1985, Liberty Television sold WKOW and its Wausau and La Crosse sister stations to Tak Communications, which would later purchase KITV in Honolulu, Hawaii, and WGRZ-TV in Buffalo, New York.
 Tak filed for Chapter 11 bankruptcy protection in the latter half of 1991 and went into receivership when the company's creditors seized its assets in early 1994.
 As part of Tak Communications' bankruptcy sale, Shockley purchased the four Wisconsin stations in 1995 (WKOW, WAOW, WXOW, and Eau Claire's WQOW) for his newly formed company, Shockley Communications.
 In June 2001, WKOW and its Wisconsin sister stations were acquired by Quincy Newspapers from Shockley.

 On January 7, 2021, Quincy Media announced that it had put itself up for sale.
 On February 1, Gray Television announced it would purchase Quincy's radio and TV properties for $925 million.
 As Gray already owns WMTV in the Madison market, and both that station and WKOW rank among the market's top four stations, it agreed that WKOW would be divested in order to satisfy FCC requirements.
 On April 29, Gray announced that WKOW would be divested to Allen Media Broadcasting.
 The $380 million deal includes WAOW, WXOW, WQOW, WREX in neighboring Rockford, Illinois, and other Quincy-owned stations where overlaps with Gray occur.
 The sale was officially completed on August 2, 2021.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WKOW).